mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

-## Stage 2: Creating ICD-SCT mapper using the OHSI
+## Sub-step 2: Creating ICD-SCT mapper using the OHSI

 In this step, we create a mapper between ICD-10 codes and SNOMED CT codes using the OHDSI Athena vocabulary system.